LSFLK/MedicinesforLK-AdminAPI/README.md

 ### Development

 - [Set up Ballerina](https://ballerina.io/learn/install-ballerina/set-up-ballerina/)
 - Run a MySQL server and execute the script `mysql-scripts/creation-ddl.sql` on it to bring up the DDL for the db.
+You need to have a `medicinesforlk` db in your MySQL server to set up the DDL in.
 - Modify `config.bal` with the values for the MySQL server you set up.
 - `bal run`

 ### Run using Docker Compose